panchal2203/CalendarBookingApp/README.md

 # Calendar Booking Application

-This is a project repo of a calendar booking application created using Spring-boot and H2 in-memory database.
+This is a Calendar Booking Application built using Spring Boot and H2 in-memory database.
+The application allows users to create and manage calendars, schedule appointments, and invitees can book available slots.

-# Installation
+## Installation

-1. Download and open this application on ide, and run CalendarApplication.java.
-2. I have included postman api collection at postman_collection.json.
-3. Login to http://localhost:8080/h2-console/login.jsp for database access, configuration provided in src/main/resources/application.properties.
+To set up and run the application locally:

+1. Clone or download the repository.
+2. Open the project in your preferred IDE.
+3. Run CalendarApplication.java to start the Spring Boot application.
+4. Postman API collection is provided in the postman_collection.json file for easier API testing.
+5. Access the H2 in-memory database console at http://localhost:8080/h2-console/login.jsp.
+The configuration can be found in the src/main/resources/application.properties file.

-# Usage
+## Usage

 1. User can create account.
 2. User can create/schedule calendar.